Is Life Line Screening Covered By Insurance?

 • Even if insurance does not cover it, Life Line Screening offers affordable options for individuals.

-• It is always recommended to discuss your options with a healthcare provider and insurance company.
+• Discussing your options with a healthcare provider and insurance company is always recommended.

 Frequently Asked Questions